bogdan-szabo-sociomantic/ocean-1/script/Makd.README.rst

 Config.local.mak
 ----------------
-This is a local version of the Config.mak_, so users can customize the build system to their taste.
+This is a local (personal) version of the Config.mak_, so users can customize the build system to their taste.
 Here is where you usually should define which Flavor_ to compile by default, or which colors to use, or the path to a non-conventional compiler location.
 This file should never be added to the version control system.

 This file is loaded **after** Config.mak_ so it overrides its values.